perigrin/YAPC-NA-2011/asheville_businesses/README.md

     (828) 253-9440
     ronda(at)image420(dot)com

-Estimate request sent to ronda. --jhannah 20101103
+Estimate request sent to Ronda.
+She said she'd get me numbers by tomorrow.  --jhannah 20110531

 If we want them to screenprint on the fabric of the lanyards themselves they need to know: qty, color, imprint color.